PrefectHQ/prefect/docs/concepts/flows.md

     return
 ```

+There are no rigid rules for what code you include within a flow definition - all valid Python is acceptable.

 Flows are uniquely identified by name.
 You can provide a `name` parameter value for the flow.
 If you don't provide a name, Prefect uses the flow function name.

 ```python hl_lines="1"